 Fourth, Fifth, or Subsequent DUI

 Each year, tens of thousands of Wisconsin residents are convicted of driving under the influence, also known as operating while intoxicated (OWI).
 Repeat OWI offenders may face ever-increasing consequences for their actions, including significant fines, extended jail time, and long-term license revocation.
-At Reddin & Singer, LLP, Milwaukee DUI attorney William J. Reddin has decades of experience representing individuals who are facing these types of charges.
-He is here to help you mount a strong defense to the prosecution.Fighting Charges for Fourth, Fifth, and Subsequent OWIs
+At Reddin & Singer, LLP, our Milwaukee DUI attorney has decades of experience representing individuals who are facing these types of charges.
+We are here to help you mount a strong defense to the prosecution.Fighting Charges for Fourth, Fifth, and Subsequent OWIs

 In 2010, the Wisconsin legislature made significant changes to the state’s OWI laws, increasing punishments for multiple DUI offenders.
 Under this new law, the blood alcohol limit for a driver on Wisconsin’s roadways is .08.
 However, if an individual is a multiple OWI offender, with previous convictions on his or her record, whether in Wisconsin or in other states, this blood alcohol limit is reduced to .02.
 This lower limit essentially restricts Wisconsin drivers with three or more prior OWIs from driving with any alcohol whatsoever in their system.